TheCrazyGM/bhive/docs/apidefinitions.rst

 .. code-block:: python

-    from beem.discussions import Query, Discussions_by_author_before_date
+    from bhive.discussions import Query, Discussions_by_author_before_date
     for h in Discussions_by_author_before_date(limit=10, author="gtg"):
         print(h)